 What If Your Travel Dates Shift After Approval?

 If your visa is approved but your travel dates change (e.g., you postpone your trip), the original insurance policy may no longer be valid.
-In this case, you need to either extend the policy or purchase a new one that covers the new dates.
+You need to either extend the policy or purchase a new one that covers the new dates.
 Many embassies will not accept an expired policy at the border, even if the visa is valid.
-Our advice: always check your policy dates before traveling.

-- When applying, set the policy validity to start at least 1–2 days before your intended travel date and end 1–2 days after your planned departure to account for any schedule changes.
+- Set the policy validity to start 1–2 days before your intended travel date and end 1–2 days after your planned departure to account for schedule changes.

 - ✔ Insurance policy dates cover your intended stay (from arrival to departure).